 All in all, the Aorus Master is one of the finest X570 motherboards out there and it would be a perfect fit for an overclocked Ryzen 5000 series CPU.
 The beefy 14-phase power delivery is an attractive feature for potential overclockers, and there is nothing specifically bad about the board that immediately jumps out.
 Overall, a definite recommendation if you can afford it.

 MSI’s whole early X570 line was a royal disaster with boards like the X570A-Pro delivering worse performance than MSI’s budget B450 line.
-Fans were extremely let-down after MSI’s poor power delivery design in the MSI X570A-Pro, MSI X570 Gaming Plus, and MSI X570 Gaming Pro Carbon, and the insult was compounded due to the fact that MSI’s B450 Tomahawk lineup had risen to an almost legendary acclaim status in the community.
+Fans were extremely let down after MSI’s poor power delivery design in the MSI X570A-Pro, MSI X570 Gaming Plus, and MSI X570 Gaming Pro Carbon, and the insult was compounded due to the fact that MSI’s B450 Tomahawk lineup had risen to an almost legendary acclaim status in the community.
 The X570 series was such a disappointment that MSI labeled their X570 Tomahawk a “Return to Honor” on their website.
+If budget motherboards are your preference, you should also check out our picks for the best AM4 motherboards under $100.

 MSI has included an 8pin + 4pin ATX 12V CPU power connector design on their board which allows the board to draw more power if need be to keep overclocked CPUs stable under intense loads.
 Coupled with some extensive heatsinks, the Tomahawk is a truly great motherboard when it comes to overclocking.
 2 M.2 Slots are also included which allow the Tomahawk to run 2 PCIe Gen 4 SSDs under the included metal heatsinks.